 In another way, we can characterize eczema as a term for the most common medical condition that causes the affected skin to develop any inflammation and irritation.

-So considering all the facts we can symbolize eczema as a term that is used to describe a group of a medical condition that causes our skin to become dry, colorless, itchy, and inflamed.
+So considering all the facts, we can symbolize eczema as a term used to describe a group of a medical condition that causes our skin to become dry, colorless, itchy, and inflamed.

-To clarify more precisely here are some useful facts about eczema.
-Let us check:
+To clarify more precisely, here are some valuable facts about eczema.
+Let us check

 - Eczema cannot be described as just one skin condition.
-This is a chronic skin inflammation with symptoms like dry skin, red patches, thick skin and many more.
+This is a chronic skin inflammation with dry skin, red patches, thick skin, and many more.

-- Eczema often carried out by heredity.
+- Eczema is often carried out by heredity.
 There is a chance of getting eczema if both of your parents have it.
-So family history is an important factor.
+So family history is an essential factor.

-- Generally, itchy eczema does not necessarily affect the entire body; it remains limited to the affected area such as hand or feet.
+- Generally, itchy eczema does not necessarily affect the entire body; it remains limited to the affected area, such as the hand or feet.

 - Eczema can develop due to some environmental factors.

 There is no specific cause that can trigger eczema.
-It is presumed that eczema or dermatitis is a result of certain genetic and environmental factors.
+However, it is presumed that eczema or dermatitis is a result of specific genetic and environmental factors.

-A number of genes have been found which has a link with eczema.
-Individuals who develop itchy eczema tend to possess an over-reactive immune system that comes in contact with any foreign substance (inside or outside the body) responds quickly by producing red itchy and inflamed skin which is the first symbol of eczema.
+Several genes have been found which has a link with eczema.
+Individuals who develop itchy eczema tend to possess an over-reactive immune system that comes in contact with any foreign substance (inside or outside the body) responds quickly by producing red itchy, and inflamed skin which is the first symbol of eczema.

 Let us check the cause thoroughly:

-Irritants.
-There are several products that we use daily can cause our skin to swallow and inflamed.
+- Dry skin and Irritants– There are several products that we use daily that can cause our skin to swallow and inflamed.
 Such as: